 Small nerves are disrupted during the surgery, which can cause numbness around the incision.
 This should resolve but may leave a small area of permanent numbness.

 Why does my joint click?

-Your new hip works in a different way.
+Your new knee works in a different way.
 The clicking should improve as recovery continues.
-Some patients may always be aware of some minor clicking as the cartilage has been replaced with metal and plastic bearings.
+Some patients may always be aware of some minor clicking.

 When can I drive?